tipone/seqular-android/FAQ.md

 A: No. As android and iOS apps do not share code, it is incredibly hard to port.

-# How To

-### Lists & Hashtags

-View, edit, and pin lists.
-Users can be added or removed from lists on their profile page. [ Your Lists icon ]

-Follow, pin, and mute hashtags. [ Hashtags you follow icon ] [ Example of hashtag page with pin and mute icons highlighted ]

-### Follow Other Communities

-Easily follow another server's local public posts even if your server does not federate with them by adding it as a Community.
-Search for the server name and pin it to add it to your Home drop down menu.

-[ Server info page with Local Timeline highlighted ]
-[ Then local timeline with pin button highlighted ]

-### Filtered Posts

-Edit your filters without leaving the app.
-Allows you to have filtered posts collapsed with a warning. [ example filtered post ]

-### Notifications

-Get only specific types of notifications (no more finished polls!), limit who you get notifications from, or group all notifications into one.

 ## Detailed changes

 ### Features